henrybosch/henrybosch.github.io/about.md

 permalink: /about/
 ---

-Hey!
+I'm Henry, and I'm a PhD Candidate in pure Mathematics at Stanford.

-I'm Henry, and I'm a PhD Candidate in Mathematics at Stanford.
+I'm interested in both geometry and computation.
+Stay tuned for more!